visgl/deck.gl/docs/layers/icon-layer.md

 If on, the icon always faces camera.
 Otherwise the icon faces up (z)

+##### `cutoff` (Number, optional)

+- Default: `0.05`

+Discard pixels whose opacity is below this threshold.
+This is useful for customizing which part of the icon is pickable, e.g. whether hovering over a hole in the shape should pick the object.

 ### Data Accessors

 ##### `getIcon` ([Function](/docs/developer-guide/using-layers.md#accessors), optional)